twindle-co/twindle/firstpr/simrin_joshi.md

-I am Simrin Joshi.
-I have 0.6 months of experience in Angular.
-I am learning MEAN stack.
-Find me in Github https://github.com/simrin051
+I am a passionate professional focussed on full stack developement.
+I have 1.5 years of experience in Angular, HTML, CSS , JS,  Java and MySQL.
+I am looking forward to actively contribute to Twindle.